jaivigneshvenugopal/writings/_drafts/norwegian_wood.md

 moments in the book where Murakami was trying to suspend me in some sort of a frozen state.
 And I loved that.
 I loved the sadness, I loved the sexuality of the characters, I loved the mundaneness of everyday life that Toru had to endure.
-I loved the slowness of the world and I loved to have existed in time between the pages, with the characters keeping me alive.
+I loved the slowness of the world and I loved to have existed in time, between the pages, with the characters keeping me alive.
 Ah, this was a beautiful book indeed.